 Area of research:

-Ancient History, Ancient Economy, Ancient Numismatics, Greek Epigraphy
+Ancient History, Ancient Economy, Ancient Numismatics, and Greek Epigraphy

 Fellowship period: